augustinh22/msc_markdown/source/05_Discussion.md

 ### No-Data Mask Generation \label{sec:nodata_mask}

-The assumption that pixels with a value of 0 in any of the six Sentinel-2 bands used as input for \ac{SIAM}™ be excluded (i.e. no-data masking) may be faulty more often than assumed, but information on pixels not containing data for each band in an image is not yet supplied with Sentinel-2 products.
+The assumption that pixels with a value of 0 in any of the six Sentinel-2 bands used as input for \acs{SIAM}™ be excluded (i.e. no-data masking) may be faulty more often than assumed, but information on pixels not containing data for each band in an image is not yet supplied with Sentinel-2 products.
 Even if the image footprint is supplied in the metadata, each band’s measurements at the edge of an orbit swath are most often not identical.
 Pixels with a measured value of 0 in any of the six bands are thus excluded from semantic enrichment.
 The authors have found this assumption to prove useful in reducing faulty semi-concept assignment to pixels lacking valid data in any of the six bands within an image at a given time, for example, at the edge of an orbit swath.
 The authors are aware that the assumption may occasionally exclude meaningful information (i.e. when a valid measurement has a value of 0).
 Querying to test this assumption can, however, be done within the existing implementation, since the original Sentinel-2 bands are also indexed in the data cube.
 This will be conducted in the future to better assess the ramifications of this assumption.

 ## Pre-classification

-- Why SIAM?
+- Why SIAM™?

 Multi-dimensional methods that are robust to redundant information are required to process and classify a time-series of multi-spectral scenes.

 Current setups of reproducible research for \ac{EO} data cubes require significant time and financial investment, which generally limits them to larger institutions.
 The importance of reproducible, transferable, interoperable, automated and repeatable workflows to process, handle and analyse massive \ac{EO} data is becoming more apparent in a now data-rich world.
 With so much big data, it makes sense to avoid application-specific data (pre-)processing, which contradicts many big data principles.

-An additional benefit to using \ac{SIAM}™ for generating generic semantic concepts is that it can be applied to data from multiple optical sensors as long as they have been calibrated to \acs{ToA} reflectance.
+An additional benefit to using \acs{SIAM}™ for generating generic semantic concepts is that it can be applied to data from multiple optical sensors as long as they have been calibrated to \acs{ToA} reflectance.
 Future incorporation of additional sensors would particularly expand the temporal extent of possible queries and analysis.
 Other EO data can also be incorporated (e.g. digital elevation model (DEM), gridded precipitation data) to further analysis possibilities.

 - cloud or cloud shadow problem